HamzaBoukraa/learning-object-service/db-interactor/README.md

 `error`|`string`|exists only if an error occurred

 #### Errors
+- If `user` is not a user database id.
+Perhaps it was deleted by another request?
-- TODO: I'm not certain of error behavior here.
-Must be tested thoroughly.
-It SHOULD error if `user` doesn't exist, `object` isn't in that user's objects list, or if `index` is negative or exceeds that user's number of objects.
+- If `object` isn't in that user's objects list.
+Perhaps it was deleted by another request?
+- If `index` is negative or exceeds that user's number of objects.

 ### `/mapOutcome`
 Request | []() | []()